-2-D DESIGN & DRAFTING (Grade 11, 12)
+2-D DESIGN & DRAFTING (Grade 10, 11, 12)

-Fall semester; 1⁄2 credit; Weighted Lab Fee: \$55
+Fall semester; 1⁄2 credit; Weighted

-This) course is designed to introduce high school students to the fundamental concepts and skills required for creating precise and detailed two-dimensional technical drawings and designs.
+This course is designed to introduce high school students to the fundamental concepts and skills required for creating precise and detailed two-dimensional technical drawings and designs.
 In today's technological landscape, CAD plays a crucial role in various industries including architecture, engineering, manufacturing, and graphic design.
-This course provides students with a strong foundation in 2D CAD software and techniques, preparing them for future studies and potential careers in design-related fields.
+This course provides students with a strong foundation in 2-D CAD software and techniques, preparing them for future studies and potential careers in design-related fields.
 This course is an elective Science course and does not count towards the Laboratory Science Graduation requirement.

-3-D DESIGN AND MODELING
+3-D DESIGN AND MODELING (Grade 10, 11, 12)

-Spring semester; 1/2 credit; Weighted Prerequisite: Successful completion of 2-D Design & Drafting, or Department Approval Lab Fee: \$55
+Spring semester; 1⁄2 credit; Weighted

+Prerequisite: Successful completion of 2-D Design & Drafting, or Department Approval

-The Introduction to 3D Computer-Aided Design (CAD) course is designed to introduce high school students to three-dimensional digital modeling and design.
-This course builds on design skills introduced in 2D design to develop intertest in applications such as engineering, architecture, product design, and animation.
-3D Design and Modeling provides students essential skills and knowledge to create complex 3D models, fostering creativity and problem-solving abilities essential for future studies and careers in design and engineering.
+Introduction to 3D- Computer-Aided Design (CAD) is designed to introduce high school students to three-dimensional digital modeling and design.
+This course builds on the design skills introduced in 2-D design to develop intertest in applications such as engineering, architecture, product design, and animation.
+3-D Design and Modeling provides students essential skills and knowledge to create complex 3-D models, fostering creativity and problem-solving abilities essential for future studies and careers in design and engineering.
 This course is an elective Science course and does not count towards the Laboratory Science Graduation requirement.